postmanlabs/postman-app-support/README.md

 1. This issue tracker is only for Postman App related issues, along with other services accessible from the app.
   If you have Newman specific issues, a better place to report them would be the Newman issue tracker at [https://github.com/postmanlabs/newman/issues](https://github.com/postmanlabs/newman/issues)

-2. If you are facing a Postman Cloud-related issue (such as sync, cloud-api, documenter, etc) and you want to include personal information such as your username or collection names, then mail us at [help@postman.com](mailto:help@postman.com).
+2. If you are facing a Postman Cloud-related issue (such as sync, cloud-api, documenter, etc) and you want to include personal information such as your username or collection names, reach out to us by submitting a ticket on our [support page](https://www.postman.com/support/).

 3. If you want to report a security issue in any of Postman’s services or products, read our [security reporting guidelines and policy](https://www.postman.com/vulnerability-reporting) for more details.